-Helpful Guide to the Basis for Calculating Small Claims Court Costs
+A Helpful Guide On How to Understand the Basis of Calculating Costs In Small Claims Court

-Typically, with some exceptions, s.
-29 of the Courts of Justice Act, R.S.O.
+Generally, and with some exceptions, section 29 of the Courts of Justice Act, R.S.O.
 1990, c.
-C.43 (the "CJA") limits a costs award, for the portion as reimbursement to a litigant for expenses for representation (lawyer, student-at-law, or paralegal) to fifteen (15%) percent of the total value of the claim.
+C.43 limits a costs award, for the portion as reimbursement to a litigant for expenses for representation (lawyer, student-at-law, or paralegal) to fifteen (15%) percent of the total value of the claim.
 Of course, this is always subject to the discretion of the Judge and some judges prefer to view the limit as applicable based on the final award rather than based on the amount of the claim.
-Specially, s.
-29 of the CJA states:
+Specially, section 29 of the Courts of Justice Act states: